Biden’s vaccine rules to set off barrage of legal challenges

 President Joe Biden’s sweeping new vaccine requirements have Republican governors threatening lawsuits.
 His unapologetic response: “Have at it.”

-Republicans swiftly denounced the mandate that could impact 100 million Americans as government overreach and vowed to sue, and private employers who resist the requirements may do so as well.
+Republicans swiftly denounced the mandate that could impact 100 million Americans as government overreach and vowed to sue.
 Texas Gov. Greg Abbott called it an “assault on private businesses" while Gov. Henry McMaster promised to "fight them to the gates of hell to protect the liberty and livelihood of every South Carolinian.”
 The Republican National Committee has also said it will sue the administration “to protect Americans and their liberties.”

-Such cases could present another clash between state and federal authority at a time when Biden's Justice Department is already suing Texas over its new state law that bans most abortions, arguing that it was enacted “in open defiance of the Constitution.”
+If they follow through, it would become another test of state power versus federal power over rules not meant to be enforced daily, but rather to have its intended effect by threat.
+Biden's Department of Justice is already suing Texas over its new state law that bans most abortions, arguing that it was enacted “in open defiance of the Constitution.”

 The White House is gearing up for legal challenges and believes that even if some of the mandates are tossed out, millions of Americans will get a shot because of the new requirements — saving lives and preventing the spread of the virus.